-Atrial Fibrillation (AFib) is the most common type of abnormal heart rhythm (or arrhythmia) and is found in approximately 33 million people around the world.
-AFib is a fast and disorganized heartbeat that occurs in the upper chambers of the heart (the atria).
-During AFib, the atria may beat between 350 and 600 times per minute, making them appear to quiver (fibrillate) rather than beat regularly.
-As a result, the heart loses its ability to pump blood efficiently.
+Atrial fibrillation (AF) is the most common type of abnormal heart rhythm and is found in approximately thirty-three million people around the world.
+AF is a very fast and disorganized heartbeat that occurs in the upper chambers of the heart (the atria).
+During AF, the atria may beat between 350 and 600 times per minute, making them appear to quiver (fibrillate) rather than beat.
+As a result, the heart loses its ability to pump efficiently.

-WHAT ARE SYMPTOMS OF AFIB?
+WHAT ARE THE SYMPTOMS OF AF?

-COMMON AFIB SYMPTOMS INCLUDE:
+COMMON AF SYMPTOMS INCLUDE:

 - · Racing, pounding heart

-- Erratic pulse
+- · Erratic pulse

 - · Feeling worn out, fatigued

-- Shortness of breath
+- · Shortness of breath

-- Trouble with normal exercise and activities
+- · Trouble with normal exercise and activities

-- Chest pain or pressure
+- · Chest pain or pressure

 - · Lightheadedness, dizziness and fainting

-Yet many people who have AFib do not experience these outward symptoms.
-Regardless, anyone with AFib is at risk for one of its most dangerous side effects: stroke.
+Yet many people who have AF do not experience these outward symptoms.
+Regardless, anyone with AF is at risk for one of its most dangerous side effects: stroke.

-Because of the extremely fast quivering of the atria, the heart's pumping action does not work properly and blood is not completely emptied from the heart's chambers.
-This can cause the blood to pool and form blood clots.
+Because of the extremely fast beating of the atria, the heart's pumping action does not work properly and blood is not completely emptied from the heart's chambers.
+This can cause it to pool and develop blood clots.
 If a clot breaks free, it may result in a stroke.
-People who have AFib are FIVE TIMES more likely to have a stroke than people who do not have AFib.2
+People who have AF are five times more likely to have a stroke than people who do not have AF.2

-CONTRIBUTING FACTORS FOR AFIB:
+CONTRIBUTING FACTORS FOR AF:

-CAUSES FOR DEVELOPING AFIB INCLUDE:
+CAUSES FOR DEVELOPING AF INCLUDE:

 - Existing heart disease, heart failure and congenital defects

 - High blood pressure

-- · Diabetes, obesity or metabolic syndrome
+- Diabetes, obesity and metabolic syndrome

 - Hyperthyroidism

 - · Chronic lung disease

 - · Excessive alcohol and stimulant use

 - Smoking and caffeine consumption

-- Stress or illness
+- · Stress or illness

 - · Sleep apnea

 - Prior open-heart surgery

-- · Use of certain medications
+- Use of certain medications

-HOW WILL MY PHYSICIAN DETERMINE IF I HAVE AFIB?
+HOW WILL MY PHYSICIAN DETERMINE IF I HAVE AF?

-The first step in diagnosing AFib is a thorough medical history and physical exam.
+The first step in diagnosing AF is a thorough medical history and physical exam.
 It is important to let your physician know about your symptoms and provide information on when they began, how long they last and what they feel like.